theJYC/react-explained/Fragments.md

 </html>
 ```

-If using React.Fragment, you could clean up the code by performing a named import on top of the App.js file:
+You could even clean up the code by performing a named import on top of the App.js file:

 ```jsx
 import React, { Fragment } from "react"
 ```

-and just call `Fragment` in the JSX as:
+by just calling `Fragment` in the JSX as:
 ```jsx
 function App() {
     return (